 Conventionally, URLs with a trailing slash indicate a directory, while those without indicate a file:

-Even so, many sites do not distinguish between the two (whereas search engines do see the sites as distinct entities), since users would find it confusing for such similar URLs to lead to different content.
+Even so, many sites do not distinguish between the two, even though search engines do see the sites as distinct entities, because users may find it confusing when such similar URLs to lead to different content.
 However, for the URLs to direct users to the same content, some type of redirection must occur.
-To identify which URL is redirecting to which, check to see which is returning an HTTP response code of 200, and which is return an HTTP response code of 30X.
+To identify which URL is redirecting to which, check to see which is returning an HTTP response code of 200 and which is return an HTTP response code of 30X.

-Generally, you do not want to tamper with such redirection, but when configuring links on your webpage, you will want to know which site is the primary and which one causes a redirection.
+While you generally do not want to tamper with such redirection, when configuring links on your webpage, you will want to know which site is the primary and which one causes a redirection.
 By linking directly to the site, you can reduce the use of redirection on your webpages.